All In One for Business. Save $80/mo. on AT&T Switched Ethernet on Demand.

-Software-defined networking ensures traffic flows through the optimal path on the highly-reliable, ultra-high speed AT&T fiber network.
+Your business can ensure networking traffic flows across the ultra-high speed AT&T fiber network.

 Frequently asked questions

-AT&T Switched Ethernet on Demand gives organizations (large or small) a lightning-fast, highly secure, network on demand that they can use to connect two or more business locations.
-Virtually any organization that needs to connect two or more locations to exchange voice, data, or video information over a highly secure, reliable, fiber-based network can benefit from AT&T Switched Ethernet on Demand.
+AT&T Switched Ethernet on Demand gives organizations (large or small) a lightning-fast, highly secure, on-demand service that they can use to connect two or more business locations.
+Virtually any organization that needs to connect two or more locations to exchange voice, data, or video information over a highly secure, reliable, fiber-based network can benefit from this solution.

 Because it is a private network (does not use the internet), customers may connect via native Ethernet interfaces without necessarily adding encryption, firewalls, etc. Traffic is sent directly to its destination over the AT&T managed, low-latency core, rather than having to traverse the internet.
 Voice and video can go directly from site to site without having to go through a common hub.